chalatz/tours/pages/tours/driving/fullday-private-tours-east-west-coast.md

 **FILERIMOS MOUNTAIN**

 We continue on the west coast, and after winding upwards for 3 miles on the Filerimos Mountain, we come to the ruins of the **Acropolis of the Ancient Ialyssos**.
 The plateau of Filerimos rises nearly 267 meter / 876 feet above sea level.
-Here you'll visit the Church of **Our Lady of Filerimos**, built upon the foundations of the ancient **temple of Athena**.
+Here you'll visit the Church of **Our Lady of Filerimos**, built upon the foundations of the ancient temple of Athena.
 You'll also see the exterior of the monastery and courtyard, as well as the barrel-vaulted Chapel of St. George.

 **FILERIMOS - THE WAY OF THE CROSS**